TeamHypersomnia/Hypersomnia/docs/pages/docs/Topics/systematic_function.md

         ```cpp
         movement_system::set_movement_flags_from_input
         ````
-- Iterates through a message queue and generates events to another message queue.
+- Iterates through a message queue and generates messages to another queue.
     - For example, one that queries children entities of deleted entities into the deletion queue.

         ```cpp